With both pet ownership on the rise and the increasing appeal of owning reptiles, it’s only natural that more and more people are beginning to ask…

-While what defines a “good pet” lies in somewhat of a grey area, there are definitely some universal qualities most people look for when it comes to bringing home a new member of the family.
+An while what defines a “good pet” lies in somewhat of a grey area, there are definitely some universal qualities most people look for when it comes to bringing home a new member of the family.

-Before getting into specific questions people might have, let’s first address the elephant in the room, at least from a broad perspective…
+However, before getting into specific questions people might have, let’s first address the elephant in the room, at least from a broad perspective…

-Do Bearded Dragons Make Good Pets?
+Are Bearded Dragons Good Pets?

-By most definitions, YES.
-Bearded dragons are very docile and easy-going lizards that actually do quite well under human care and handling.
+By most definitions, YES!
+Bearded dragons are very docile and easy-going lizards that actually do quite well under human care and handling (opens in new tab).

 Hailing from the arid deserts of Australia, bearded dragons also are pretty easy to care for in terms of setting up a habitat… just so long as you keep the lighting, temperature, and a few other details on point!

-1. They’re Inexpensive to Care for
+- They’re easy to care for

 In comparison to other pets, bearded dragons can actually be quite cost-effective when it comes to veterinary care.